JarettForzano/contextual-extractor/README.md

 ### Why

-Ideally the question that suffices is what is the purpose?
-When gathering information from the web for the purposes of creating an agent we need to scrape the web.
-A huge part of the web is that it is made up of visual data which provides a large amount of context.
+When gathering information from the web for the purposes of creating an agent we need to scrape a lot of data.
+A huge part of the web is the visual data which provides a large amount of context.
 We cant use OCR as we are just gathering the text from the image and not truly understand what is occuring inside of the image.
 How do we combat this?

 We have access to llms now that are capable of understanding images but we need to understand what the best way to feed this data to an llm is.